The degree of the dormant operatic locus: The dormant locus of -opers

-Further it is evident from our description that the action is also transitive.
-This action is also compatible with the action of $J_r[X]$ on the quotient line bundle $V\to \gr^r(V)$ (such line bundles $\gr^r(V)$ also form a $J_r[X]$-torsor).
+Further it is evident from our description that this action of line bundles of order $r$ is also transitive.
+This action is also compatible with the action of line bundles of order $r$ on the quotient line bundle $V\to \gr^r(V)$ (such line bundles $\gr^r(V)$ also form a torsor under line bundles of order $r$).